 When you put yourself on your state’s list, you agree to donate for transplants.
 This means that people in need will get your organs, such as your heart, lungs, or liver.
 If any of them can’t be used, your state may use them for research, but that varies.

 If you want all your organs to go to research, you usually make what’s called a “whole-body donation” to a place such as a medical school.
 You’ll need to speak with someone at the program about how to do this.

 If you’d like to give your organs for transplant and the rest of your body to research, you’ll need to check with the specific program.
 Many take only whole-body donations.

 Doctors first make every effort to save your life.
 But if they can’t, they check for brain death with a number of tests.

-They consider you dead if they can’t detect any brain activity and you’re no longer breathing.
+They consider you dead if they can’t detect any brain or brain stem activity and you’re no longer breathing.